zdravkov/kendo-docs/api/wrappers/jsp/stockchart/valueaxisitem-minorgridlines.md

 ### width `float`

-The width of the lines.
+The width of the lines.Note that this settings has no effect if the visibility of the minor grid lines is not set to true.

 #### Example
     <kendo:stockChart-valueAxisItem-minorGridLines width="width">